DataDog/hiring-engineers/answers.md

  I have used above commands that seems shortcut to see required details of datadog.

 There are 3 important config file
-1) main config file in the path /etc/datadog-agent/datadog.yaml responsible for all application, host, trace, tags and more.
+1) datadog.yaml - /etc/datadog-agent/datadog.yaml - responsible for all the application, host, trace, tags and more.
-2) installed or custom create application in the path /etc/datadog-agent/conf.d/<custom_create_app>
+2) custom_app.yaml - /etc/datadog-agent/**conf.d**/custom_app.yaml - responsible for installed/custom created app's interval time.
-3) file for checks either installed or custom check in the path /etc/datadog-agent/check.d/<custom_check>
+3) custom_app.py - /etc/datadog-agent/**check.d**/custom_app.py - responsible for getting metric's of installed/custom app.

-Edited the main agent config file to add the tag (first_tag) and ensure the tag was added or not by viewed with *datadog-agent config* command
+Edited the main agent config file to add the tag (first_tag) and ensure the tag is added with *datadog-agent config* command.

 ![004](https://user-images.githubusercontent.com/33669341/53703973-d62db380-3e17-11e9-8097-268a970eff68.png)